Updated Fall 2020

 VIII.
 Transfer Credit for Students Entering with the M.A.
 Degree

 Students entering with an M.A. degree may, after one semester of satisfactory work and upon vote of the department, receive credit for one year's residence and are promoted to Advanced Standing effective the semester of entrance.
 Such students will normally take courses for three semesters and take their General Examination in their fourth semester.
 Such students may also petition the department to have any M.A. thesis they may have written accepted in lieu of one "P" paper.

-Exceptions to these rules can be made for cause by the Chair in consultation with the Director of Graduate Studies.
+Exceptions to these rules can be made for cause by the Director of Graduate Studies.

 X. Grievance Policy